FjgarciaMac/AIrecall/README.md

 **hybrid retrieval** pass — keyword + vector similarity — over both episodic and semantic memory, and returns the top-k relevant memories to inject into your prompt.
-In the background, a summarizer periodically
+In the background, a summarizer periodically walks older episodes, extracts durable facts into semantic memory, and compacts the rest.

+---

+## Install